 Why You Should Use 2 Coffee Pods For Every Keurig Brew

 Since they became available for household use in 2004, Keurigs have been priceless investments for anyone who can't live without a daily cup of joe.
 These handy machines rapidly expedite the process of brewing coffee.
 By using K-cups, small cups prepackaged with coffee grounds, Keurigs can produce a cup of coffee in seconds.
 However, there is a downside to the K-cup system.
-Technically, they only have enough coffee grounds for a strong 6-ounce brew.
-This means if you want to make more than 6 ounces of coffee, there's going to be too much water, resulting in a watery, weak beverage.
+What many people don't realize is that the pods were designed to make a 6-ounce brew and contain the appropriate amount of coffee grounds for a coffee of that size.
+We don't know about you, but 6 ounces seems like a small cup of coffee to us.
+Many people opt to make a larger cup, but, they're unintentionally creating a watery, weak coffee; a 12-ounce cup of coffee made from a single K-cup is half as strong as the default 6-ounce cup.

 Advertisement

 Keurigs work by using pressurized air to squeeze hot water through tiny holes the machine pokes into the foil of a K-cup.
 The water filters through the coffee grounds, turning into hot coffee that is dispensed from the machine into your mug.
-Aside from opting for a cup of coffee smaller than 6 ounces (which many Keurigs aren't equipped to make), there's no way to alter the brewing process to make the final product stronger.
-That's why if you want more concentrated coffee, you should use two K-cups instead of one.
+Besides adjusting the amount of coffee you make (with smaller cups producing stronger coffee and larger cups producing weaker), there's no way to alter the brewing process to make the final product stronger.
+That's why if you want more than 6 ounces of coffee, you should use two K-cups instead of one.

 Two K-cups lead to a stronger brew

-By using two K-cups, you can brew yourself more coffee without having to sacrifice flavor.
+By using two K-cups instead of one, you can brew yourself more coffee without diluting the flavor.
 Doubling the K-Cups effectively doubles the coffee grounds, intensifying the brew's strength.
 This method allows for a more concentrated and robust extraction, providing a richer taste and a heightened caffeine content in the resulting cup.

 Advertisement